NSS-Data-Instructional-Stuff/data_science/Machine_Learning/exercises/ML_Exercise_01.md

 3. Finally, the data you have been provided has an STARTING_ADHERENCE column, which contains the ADHERENCE at the beginning of the route.
 If you add this metric, does it improve the model?
 Is this of any practical use?

+**Bonus Questions:**
-**Bonus:** How well does a constant-only model perform compared to the models above?
+* How well does a constant-only model perform compared to the models above?
+* For this exercise, you were provided data that was already prepared by condensing each trip into one row.
+Go back to the original dataset and perform the preparation, creating an ID column and keeping only the next-to-last ADHERENCE value.